 1. Take a few sips of the soup before throwing in ingredients.

 2. There are usually a few different sets of utensils:

-- a pair of chopsticks for you to dip food in the shared pot (do not use your personal chopsticks for this step!)
+- A pair of chopsticks for you to dip food in the shared pot (do not use your personal chopsticks for this step!)

 3. Pay attention to what’s in the pot before throwing in new ingredients.
 Ideally, food should be done cooking at around the same time.
 A new piece of raw chicken would mean that the soup and the cooked food in the pot are “contaminated”.
 Fellow diners will have to wait until the soup is bubbling to scoop their food out again.